RyanChenM7/SensoryNetwork/README.md

 # SensoryNetwork

-Generates spatial sensory data that accurately mimics what a mobile device might produce when being held and used.
+<ins> Generates spatial sensory data that accurately mimics what a mobile device might produce when being held and used. </ins>

 This is a modified fork of an [existing network model](https://github.com/nesl/sensegen), where 50+ deprecated components were upgraded to Tensorflow 3.